cohesity/cohesity-powershell-module/docs/cmdlets-reference/suspend-cohesityprotectionjob.md

 ```

 ## DESCRIPTION
-If the protection job is currently running (not paused) and true is passed in, this operation stops any new runs of this protection job from starting and executing.
+If the protection job is currently running this operation stops any future runs of this protection job from starting and executing.
-However, any existing runs that were already executing will continue to run.
+However, any existing runs that were already in progress will continue to run.
 Returns success if the paused state is changed.

 ## EXAMPLES